JORDI M. CARTER

 Director.
 Dramaturg.
 Creative Producer.
 Writer.

-Jordi currently sits on the Board of Trustees at The Old Vic as the 2024/25 Lambeth Baylis Trustee, and is Assistant Director on the Theatre Royal Stratford East & Leeds Playhouse co-production of Animal Farm in association with Nottingham Playhouse, directed by Amy Leach (Feb—Apr 2025).
+Jordi currently sits on the Board of Trustees at The Old Vic as the 2024/25 Lambeth Baylis Trustee, and is Associate Director on the Rose Theatre / English Touring Theatre / Chichester Festival Theatre UK Premiere of Marie & Rosetta by George Brant (May — Jul 2025).
+Recently, Jordi was the Assistant Director on the Olivier Award-nominated Theatre Royal Stratford East & Leeds Playhouse co-production of Animal Farm adapted by Tatty Hennessy (in association with Nottingham Playhouse, Feb—Apr 2025).

-He served as the inaugural Co-Artistic Director & Chief Executive Officer at Boundless Theatre in 2023, pioneering a model of youth co-leadership alongside Lamesha Ruddock as Co-Executive Director.
-He was also the 2021/22 Taking Part & Creators Program Young Associate at the Young Vic, where he trained for a year in the work of creative engagement, community producing, and artistic output.
+He served as the inaugural Co-Artistic Director & Chief Executive Officer at Boundless Theatre in 2023, and was the 2021/22 Taking Part & Creators Program Young Associate at the Young Vic, where he trained for a year in the work of creative engagement, community producing, and artistic output.

 Image by Steffi Njoya (Animal Farm rehearsals at Leeds Playhouse, Jan 2025)